ImAshishRastogi/Resume/index.md

  - Frontend and Backend Development of Feature Display Support for displaying the certain features in detailed by fetching data from backend.
  - Upgradation of OpenSSL API along with CURL,NTP and wpa_supplicant APIs which has been used by various modules for secure communication and transferring of information/data.
  - Effectively resolved various issues/bugs including intermittent issues.
- - Created various customizable SIP and other networking packets to send over network with help of sipp o r ColaSoft which helped infeasibility check, development, BUG verification and UT.
+ - Created various customizable SIP and other networking packets to send over network with help of sipp or ColaSoft which helped infeasibility check, development, BUG verification and UT.
  - Configured and Managed the Window Server from scratch which include DHCP, DNS, IIS (FTP and HTTPS)configuration.
  - Configured HP and cisco switch.
- - Well versed with continuous development using S V N and Agile Tools like JIRA .
+ - Well versed with continuous development using SVN and Agile Tools like JIRA .

 ### Trainee at *`NEC Corporation India Private Limited, Noida`*
 `Jan,2019 - Jun,2019`